gravity-ui/release-action/README.md

 ## What is it?
 It is a [GitHub action](https://github.com/features/actions), that does the following things:
-- when you push new commits into `master` branch (or any other branch you designate in `on.push.branches` field), a release PR is created which includes an automatically generated CHANGELOG.md and bumped NPM version, all this is done according to [conventional commits spec](https://www.conventionalcommits.org/en/v1.0.0/)
+- when you push new commits into `main` branch (or any other branch you designate in `on.push.branches` field), a release PR is created which includes an automatically generated CHANGELOG.md and bumped NPM version, all this is done according to [conventional commits spec](https://www.conventionalcommits.org/en/v1.0.0/)
-- in case any new code is merged into `master` while that release PR is still open, it will be either updated (if bump type stays the same) or recreated (if bump type changes)
+- in case any new code is merged into `main` while that release PR is still open, it will be either updated (if bump type stays the same) or recreated (if bump type changes)
 - once the maintainer is ready to publish a new package version, he merges the release PR
 - package unit tests are run (at least `"test": "exit 0"` should be defined in `package.json`)